PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 the focused indexed-PReLU, terminal-orchestration, and architecture gate is `298 passed in 19.18s`.

+The primary final SiNet-shuffle plus SE/FC/Gather aggregate now mirrors the recursive fallback by retaining stable, complete guarded reconciliation evidence.
+Its three counters and aggregate tensor-count sample continue to cover positive rewrites and zero-rewrite pruning without changing orchestration order or adding a scan.

+This checkpoint extends the expanded related gate to `1136 passed in 30.02s`;
+the focused three-owner, orchestration, core-guard, and architecture gate is `543 passed in 17.93s`.

 Focused Ruff, Python bytecode compilation, and `git diff --check` also pass.
 These results are contract and orchestration tests; they do not claim a new full model-corpus run for this observation and accounting unit.